 Dimeff, L.A., & McNeely M. (2000).
 Computer enhanced primary care practitioner advice for high-risk college drinkers in a student primary health-care setting.
 Cognitive and Behavioral Practice, 7, 82-100.

-Doumas, D. M., Esp, S., Turrisi, R., Hausheer, R., & Cuffee, C. (in press).
+Doumas, D. M., Esp, S., Turrisi, R., Hausheer, R., & Cuffee, C. (2011).
 A test of the efficacy of a brief, web-based personalized feedback intervention to reduce drinking among 9th grade students.
 Addictive Behaviors.

 Doumas, D. M., Haustveit, T. & Coll, K.M., (2010).
 Reducing Heavy Drinking Among First Year Intercollegiate Athletes: A Randomized Controlled Trial of Web-Based Normative Feedback.
 Journal of Applied Sport Psychology, 22(3), pp. 247-261.